mkrzesinski/HomeAssignmentKrzesinski/README.md

 <br>

 #### 2. Run directly in Intellij
->**IMPORTNANT**
+**IMPORTNANT**
-> - if you want to run tests via Intellij don't forget to copy secrets from GitHub and edit run configuration by adding environment variables.
+ - if you want to run tests via Intellij don't forget to get secrets and edit run configurations by adding environment variables.
-> - local run also provides allure reports by populating `allure-results` folder, but as a user you need to install `Allure CLI` to use command `allure serve` in terminal.
+ - local run also provides allure reports by populating `allure-results` folder, but as a user you need to install `Allure CLI` to use command `allure serve` in terminal.

 **- General runner for all tests is TestNG framework is xml file**